-Micron Technology Inc. (MU) Chief Executive Officer Mark Durcan said he expects the market for chips that store files in mobile devices to improve in the first half of 2013 as manufacturers rein in supply increases.
+Micron Technology Inc. (MU:US) Chief Executive Officer Mark Durcan said he expects the market for chips that store files in mobile devices to improve in the first half of 2013 as manufacturers rein in supply increases.

 The capacity gains that have caused an industry glut are abating, Durcan said in an interview.
 Toshiba Corp.
 (6502) said last month that it will reduce production of so-called Nand flash memory, fueling optimism that supply will better match demand next year, Durcan said by telephone.